Digital Transformation begins by knowing who you are, and what you believe in.

 Strategy begins with a clear understanding of our Aspiration or ‘True North’.
 True North comprises something for the heart, and something for the head.
 In other words, both a ‘heart’ and ‘hard’ goal:

 Defining True North entails answering the following basic but difficult questions in a direct, heartfelt way:

 You can’t fake it.
 You have to be open and vulnerable.
 You have to enter the ‘rag and bone shop’ of the heart.
-It’s a good idea to draw out your answers in small groups and then tell the story back to the larger group.
+It’s a good idea to draw out your answers in small groups and then tell each story back to the larger group.
+Hopefully these smaller groups will define a similar True North, but if not you can work together to point everyone in the same direction.
 Sketches and stories animate and humanize our digital world.
 Once you have a phrase that resonates, test it with team members, suppliers and customers.
 Do they ‘lean in’, or do they back off?

 Here are some noteworthy expressions of True North:

 Which of these do you find most compelling, and why?

 Why bother to define a distant, uncertain future?
 Today’s business chessboard is uncertain, risky and complex and you need to be prepared.
 Why not just react to emerging issues?
 Because if you don’t know who you are, you inevitably end up in situations and places you cannot handle.
 Defining True North, moreover, forces us out of the rut of our current thinking.
 We engage dormant neural pathways thereby, and begin to see the clear blue sky of what’s possible.

 True North also holds the organization together during tough times.
 Leaders die, markets change, products and technology become obsolete.
 But True North is an eternal expression of principle that weathers life’s rough weather.
 Think of the core tenets of the great religions that have inspired people for thousands of years.